How to check if windows server is under DDOS attack

 July 28, 2023 / Servers, Hosting & Email

-This guide will explain how to check if a Windows server is under a DDOS Attack.
-If you have a Windows server experiencing high load or downtime, it might be under a DDoS attack.
+In this article, you will find how to check if a Windows server is under a DDOS Attack.
+If your Windows server is facing high load or unexpected downtime, it could be the result of a DDoS attack.

 1. The website keeps loading indefinitely.